President's Statement on Equal Opportunity and Non-Discrimination

 The University will continue to reinforce its commitment of non-discrimination to all groups protected by local, state, and federal law.
 We will continue to monitor our methods of recruitment, retention, and advancement of qualified faculty, staff, and students and annually examine our affirmative action plan, as prescribed by federal guidelines, to measure whether our campus is reflective of the community we serve.

-To facilitate University-wide compliance, I have appointed Renisha Gibbs, Associate Vice President for Human Resources/, Finance and Administration Chief of Staff, to develop, administer, and coordinate University-wide initiatives and complaint investigations.
-This will be accomplished through collaboration with the Title IX Director; Dean of Students Department; the Office of Faculty Development and Advancement; the Athletics Department; and all University divisions, colleges, and departments.
+To facilitate University-wide compliance, I have appointed Renisha Gibbs, Associate Vice President for Human Resources/Finance and Administration Chief of Staff, to develop, administer, and coordinate University-wide initiatives and complaint investigations.
+This will be accomplished through collaboration with the Title IX Director; Department of Student Support and Transitions; the Office of Faculty Development and Advancement; the Athletics Department; and all University divisions, colleges, and departments.

 President's Statement on Title IX